kkmanuu/kkmanuu/README.md

 🔭 I graduated from Microverse, an online training school where I coded 8 hours a day remotely with other developers.

-👯 I’m looking to collaborate on Open Source Projects
+👯 I’m looking to collaborate on Open Source Projects.

 🤝  I’m seeking new work opportunities as a Full Stack Web Developer and looking to get involved in Open Source Projects.